-I should note that whenever a large number of arguments are made in rapid-fire succession like this the tendency to get lost running down rabbit trails is very high.
-So as I analyze Mr. Nugent’s points I’m going to do my best to keep the conversation focused on the big question in view for this debate (Does God exist?) and on Mr. Nugent’s primary assertion that the existence of God is implausible.
-I’ll deal with the first of the five categories below, and tackle the other four in subsequent articles.
+In this series, I will address each category of arguments in a separate article.
+I should note that whenever multiple arguments are made in rapid-fire succession like this, the tendency to run down rabbit trails and get lost is high.
+So as I analyze Nugent’s points I will do my best to keep the conversation focused on the big question in view for this debate—Does God exist?—and on Nugent’s primary assertion that the existence of God is implausible.
+Let us proceed to Nugent’s first category of arguments.

 The Implausibility of the Existence of a Pure Mind

-Three of the arguments Mr. Nugent made fall under this first category.
-I’ve written them out below as he described them in his opening remarks of the debate.
+Three of the arguments Nugent made fall under this first category.
+I’ve transcribed them below, just as he described them in his opening remarks of the debate.
 This, in my opinion, was his strongest line of argument for the implausibility of God.
 He opened and closed his list with it.

-Mr. Nugent’s 19th Reason: All of this is just exploring hypothetically an invented convenience, which is that there can be such a thing as a pure mind without a body, or a brain or a source of energy.
+Reason 19: All of this is just exploring hypothetically an invented convenience, which is that there can be such a thing as a pure mind without a body, or a brain or a source of energy.-Michael Nugent

-The first thing I notice is that the items on which Mr. Nugent claims a mind is contingent—a body, a brain or a source of energy—all refer to material or physical sources.
+Note that the items on which Nugent claims mind is contingent—a body, a brain, or a source of energy—all refer to material or physical sources.
 His second point specifically focuses on his view that a physical mechanism is required in order for a pure mind to interact with matter.
-He seems to be struggling with the idea that a mind can exist completely separate from the physical universe because he (like most atheists) subscribes to the theory of reductive materialism; the belief that only the material world is truly real and that all processes and realities observed in the universe can be explained by reducing them down to their most basic physical components, e.g., atoms, molecules, chemicals, etc. I would submit that reductive materialism is not only untrue but also irrational, and by extension Mr. Nugent’s arguments about a pure mind fail to provide sufficient evidence or logical reasons to support his premise.
-I say this for the following five reasons:
+He seems to be struggling with the idea that a mind can exist completely separate from the physical universe because he (like most atheists) subscribes to the theory of reductive materialism; the belief that only the material world is real and that all processes and realities observed in the universe can be explained by reducing them down to their most basic physical components (atoms, molecules, chemicals, etc).
+I submit that reductive materialism is not only untrue but also irrational.
+Thus, by extension, Nugent’s arguments about a pure mind fail to provide sufficient evidence or logical reasons to support his premise.
+Here are five reasons why:

 #1 Things Exist Outside the Brain